Wake Cohort 2022

 Justin Viens earned his Bachelor of Science and Master of Arts in International Relations from Appalachian State University.
 Following graduation, Justin began teaching ESL in South Korea for four years.
 Following his return to the US, he became a Lateral Entry teacher through NC State University.
 Justin was recognized as Teacher of the Year in 2018 from Fuquay-Varina Middle School, where he has taught Social Studies since 2014.
 He has collaborated with Wake County 4-H to develop student leadership opportunities within his school.
 Justin started the 2021-2022 school year as a Principal Resident at Green Level High School before he was hired there as an Assistant Principal in March 2022.
 Justin can be reached at email@example.com.

 Randi Woodruff earned a bachelor degree in Elementary Education from Elon University as a NC Teaching Fellow.
 She then went to University of North Carolina at Chapel Hill to obtain a master’s degree in K-12 Literacy.
 Her National Board certification area is a Generalist in Early Childhood.
 In her 15th year of teaching, she has been a mentor and member of several school and county committees and teams.
 She is currently at Brier Creek Elementary School in Wake County teaching fourth-grade as the grade level chair.
 She also serves as the Curriculum and Instruction chair for the school, MTSS representative, School Improvement Team member, Equity Team Chair, and participant in Wake County’s Equity and the Brain cohort for Culturally Responsive Teaching.
 She completed her Principal Residency at Durant Road Middle School during the 2021-2022 school year.
-Randi is currently serving as Assistant Principal at Wake Forest Charter School.
-Randi can be reached at email@example.com.
+Randi then served as Assistant Principal at Wake Forest Charter School before becoming Principal in 2023.
+Randi can be reached at firstname.lastname@example.org.